A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 Inversion flips the normal subject-verb order in a sentence.
 Instead of the standard “subject + verb” structure, you’ll have “verb + subject.”
 When used correctly, it can work wonders.

-For example, “Rarely do I have the opportunity to travel abroad” draws attention to the adverb “Rarely” and creates a more formal, almost poetic tone.
+For example, “Rarely do I have the opportunity to travel abroad” draws attention to the adverb “Rarely.”
+This phrasing creates a more formal, almost poetic tone.

 Exercise 1: Identifying Inversion